 A sea lion once saved a man.

-Attempting to klll himself by jumping of San Francisco’s Golden Gate Bridge, a man named Kevin Hines survived but broke his back.
-While it seemed he would be not long for this world, a sea lion came to the rescue, swimming beneath him and keeping him afloat until the coast guard arrived.
+A man named jumped off San Francisco's Golden Gate Bridge but survived despite breaking his back.
+While it seemed he would not be long for this world, a sea lion came to the rescue, swimming beneath him and keeping him afloat until the coast guard arrived.

 Rich Russians hire fake ambulances.

-While “ambulance chaser” might be a slur in the United States, Russians take their selfish use of emergency vehicles to a whole other level by hiring “ambulance taxis”—luxuriously appointed ambulances they hire for $200 an hour that will blast their sirens to speed the passenger through traffic.
+While "ambulance chaser" might be an insult in the United States, Russians take their selfish use of emergency vehicles to a whole other level by hiring "ambulance taxis"—luxuriously appointed ambulances they hire for $200 an hour that will blast their sirens to speed the passenger through traffic.

 Milk wagons gave us roadway lines.

-Considered “the most important single traffic safety device,” the painting of lines down the center of roads was devised by a man named Edward Hines in 1911 when he saw the dotted drippings from a leaking milk wagon and struck on the concept.
+Considered "the most important single traffic safety device," the painting of lines down the center of roads was devised by Edward Hines in 1911 when he saw the dotted drippings from a leaking milk wagon and struck on the concept.

 Pandas fake pregnancy for better care.

-A Chinese panda named Ai Hin was believed to be pregnant (showing signs like an increased appetite and less movement) and zookeepers ensured she was well taken care of with extra food, a single room with air conditioning, and more.
+A Chinese panda named Ai Hin was believed to be pregnant (showing signs like an increased appetite and less movement), and zookeepers ensured she was well taken care of with extra food, a single room with air conditioning, and more.
 But then they realized she was not pregnant at all.
-Researchers believe it may have been a deliberate faking of the pregnancy in order to get the better treatment and treats.
+Researchers believe it may have been a deliberate fake out in order to get the better treatment and treats.

 Businesses once didn't see the value of diaper stations.

-Though diaper-changing stations are a common sight in restaurants and Starbucks, that was not always the case.
+Though diaper-changing stations are now a common sight in public places, that was not always the case.
 When the founder of Koala changing tables first tried selling them to businesses, he was met with total disinterest.
-But thanks to a marketing push depicting a woman changing a diaper on the gross bathroom floor, he started changing minds.
-“We had to make them feel guilty,” Jeff Hilgger, the company’s founder, told Fortune.
-This tactic worked, and soon McDonald’s, Target, and other major chains were asking to have them installed.
+But thanks to a marketing push depicting a woman changing a diaper on a gross bathroom floor, he started changing minds.
+"We had to make them feel guilty," Jeff Hilger told Fortune.
+This tactic worked, and soon McDonald's, Target, and other major chains were asking to have them installed.